epogrebnyak/bacus.hs/README.md

 # bacus.hs

-`bacus` is a minimal accounting ledger fully controlled by a sequence of events.
+`bacus` is a minimal accounting ledger fully controlled by a sequence of events that include chart changes, accounting entries and commands for closing temporary accounts at period end.
 These events are either primitive commands or compound commands built from these primitives.
 The state of the ledger is fully determined by a list of primitive commands: you can re-run the list on an empty ledger and arrive at the same ledger state.
-The events include chart changes, posting entries and commands for closing temporary accounts at period end.

-`bacus` aims to demonstrate that a grammar of just five verbs (add, offset, post, drop, copy) is enough to express the primitive operations within the bookkeeping cycle, making `bacus` akin to an assembly language for accounting.
+`bacus` aims to demonstrate that a grammar of just five verbs (add, offset, post, drop, copy) is enough to express the primitive operations needed for the bookkeeping cycle, making `bacus` akin to an assembly language for accounting.

 Earlier attempts include [a similar project implemented in Python](https://github.com/epogrebnyak/abacus-minimal) that helped to shape the logic of a minimal ledger.